kgisl/pythonFDP/notes/cs3003-unit4-examples.md

 ## Python Pseudo Code Compare

   - insertionsort : get a key and **insert** it into sorted sublist
-  - selectionsort : **select** minimum value and swap it into sorted sublist
+  - selectionsort : **select** minimum value and swap into sorted sublist
   - mergesort :  divide and **merge** (_conquer_) of sublists

 ![sortCode](http://bit.ly/codeSort)